-REQUEST FOR USE OF FUNDS FOR KACV-TV, PANHANDLE PBS AT AMARILLO COLLEGE.
+11. REQUEST FOR USE OF FUNDS FOR KACV-TV, PANHANDLE PBS AT AMARILLO COLLEGE. - Kevin Ball

-Mr. Ball asked the board for the use of funds from an existing KACV-TV account for the following equipment needs:
+A request for the use of funds from an existing KACV-TV account is for the following equipment needs:

 - 1. Replace Archive System: PBS uses this video storage system daily.
 The price is \$53,190 from Computer Upgrade Corporation. - 2.
 Replace Studio Transmitter Link: PBS uses this system which delivers the tv signal from the studios to the transmitter location.
 The price is \$108,051 from Vislink.